Grand Cayman: Tourism

 Grand Cayman Island has a number of natural attractions: the blow holes in the East End district, the Mastic Trail that runs north to south through the center of the island, Hell in the West Bay, and the Queen Elizabeth II Botanic Park.

 Watersports such as scuba diving and snorkeling are popular activities on Grand Cayman as the island is known for its coral reefs and underwater sea walls along with a number of shipwrecks.

 Because of its clubs, resorts, and hotels, Seven Mile Beach has the largest concentration of visitors and tourists on the island.

-Infrastructure
+Transport

 Owen Roberts International Airport serves Grand Cayman with domestic and international flights.
 Cayman Airways has its headquarters on Grand Cayman.

+Port of George Town is operated by the Port Authority of the Cayman Islands.

+Other infrastructure

 Electrical service for Grand Cayman is provided by Caribbean Utilities Company Ltd., with its corporate headquarters located on North Sound Road.
 Electricity on Grand Cayman runs on a 120/240 volt electricity system with electrical outlets designed to accommodate a three-pin American plug.

 Grand Cayman residents have a choice of telecommunications services from C3, Digicel, FLOW (previously LIME), and Logic.

 Olive Hilda Miller was the first manager of The Pines, the first retirement home to be built in the Cayman Islands.
 She worked there from 1983 until 1991.